EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part02.md

 ![screenshot](https://user-images.githubusercontent.com/52298587/182197671-a839ab9f-88be-43e8-848c-43fc7fc07a62.png)

-If you're think it's ready, Apply transformations in this menu.
+If you think it's ready, Apply transformations in this menu.

 ![screenshot](https://user-images.githubusercontent.com/52298587/182197947-1946b3a8-3246-4d55-b3d7-b2e1b741d37c.png)

-Now we're need to change the parent.
+Now we need to change the parent.

 ![screenshot](https://user-images.githubusercontent.com/52298587/182198142-8a593eb3-c54e-4320-9a97-71213150e721.png)